corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/notary/ha-notary-service-setup.md

 ## Prerequisites

-Before setting up an HA notary, your Corda: Enterprise Edition  distribution should contain all the following `.JAR` files, configuration information, and capabilities:
+Before setting up an HA notary, your Corda Enterprise distribution should contain all the following `.JAR` files, configuration information, and capabilities:

 * The notary worker and database machines need to be configured to use reliable and trusted time servers.
 The time source has to be monotonic and support leap second smearing.
 * Java runtime
-* Corda: Enterprise Edition  JAR
+* Corda Enterprise JAR
 * [Notary Health Check](../notary-healthcheck.md) Tool
 * HA Utilities JAR to run [notary registration](../ha-utilities.html#notary-registration)
 * Root access to a Linux machine or VM to install the selected database